 You might also be interested in How to Juice a Lime (6 Methods)!

-If you try one of these methods for how to zest a lemon, I’d love to hear your thoughts/questions below.
-Also, I’d appreciate a recipe card rating below, and feel free to tag me in your recipe recreations on Instagram @Alphafoodie!
+If you try one of these methods for making lemon zest, let me know how it goes in the comments below.
+I’d appreciate a recipe card rating and would love to see your recipe recreations – tag me on Instagram @Alphafoodie!

 Instructions